 We went through the cast of characters and were excited about the possibilities of matches we could have.
-Since Tim hadn’t played the game yet, we were on even footing when it came to experience.
-And throw in the fact that this was a game that both players played at the same time instead of taking turns meant that I got a whole lot more hands-on time with this that I ever would have gotten being Luigi on Super Mario Brothers.
+Since Tim hadn’t played the game much yet, we were pretty much on even footing when it came to experience.
+And throw in the fact that this was a game that both players played at the same time instead of taking turns meant that I got a whole lot more hands-on time with this than I ever would have gotten being Luigi on Super Mario Brothers.

 We spent the entire day playing Pro Wrestling and I personally didn’t care at all about not getting to play Mario anymore.
 The next several days were like that, with us playing Pro Wrestling by day, and me begging my parents for my own Nintendo by night.

 About a week later, my family went to the Hills Department Store in Bristol where my Dad picked up my first Nintendo Entertainment System for me, along with the Pro Wrestling cartridge, and a Space Invaders-type knockoff called Alpha Mission.
 But I’ll save the details about that game for another time.